There are hot wings and then there are buffalo wings. Traditional wings tossed in a buffalo sauce are so incredibly tasty!

 Tips To Make Traditional Wings

-- Your fry oil should stay at a consistent 375°F temperature.
-If you’re making traditional wings on the stovetop or outdoor flat top griddle, you may have to adjust the temperature of the burners to keep the oil hot and consistent.
+• The fry oil should stay at a consistent 375°F temperature.
+When I am making traditional wings on the stovetop or outdoor flat top griddle, I have to adjust the temperature of the burners to keep the oil hot and consistent.

 How to Store Buffalo Chicken Wings